-- ✓ Neighbourhood Policing Teams capture and deal with rural incidents as they are received, and ring backs are made to rural suspicious incidents. - ✓ A local NPT officer has attended a Wildlife Crime Officers Course and now acts as a Single Point of Contact (SPOC) for the Force to oversee wildlife crimes such as raptor persecution, the use of illegal traps and badger baiting. - ✓ Supported by NPT SPOCs in each locality, rural watch is recognised nationally by the NFU and Area Of Natural Beauty (ANOB) as a beacon of good practise.
-NFU cite this as being key to reducing rural crime in the areas and improved community confidence. - ✓ Rural Watch secured funding to obtain trail cams/wildlife cameras and a drone. - ✓ Wear and Tees Rural Watch Trustees have assisted in setting up another Rural Watch board which now incorporates the wider South Durham/Darlington areas.
+- ✓ Neighbourhood Policing Teams capture and deal with rural incidents as they are received, and ring backs are made to rural suspicious incidents. - ✓ A local NPT officer has attended a Wildlife Crime Officers Course and now acts as a Single Point of Contact (SPOC) for the Force to oversee wildlife crimes such as raptor persecution, the use of illegal traps and badger baiting. - ✓ Supported by NPT SPOCs in each locality, Rural Watch is recognised nationally by the NFU and Area Of Natural Beauty (AONB) as a beacon of good practise.
+NFU cite is key to reducing rural crime in these areas and improving community confidence. - ✓ Rural Watch secured funding to obtain trail cams/wildlife cameras and a drone. - ✓ Wear and Tees Rural Watch Trustees have assisted in setting up another Rural Watch board which now incorporates the wider South Durham/Darlington areas.